-- Roughly 1 in 10 vapers started using e-cigarettes before they turned 18, which is the legal age required to purchase these products.
+- Roughly 1 in 10 vapers started using e-cigarettes before they turned 18, the legal age to purchase these products.

-- About 2 in 5 vapers think safety concerns about vaping are being exaggerated by the media.
+- About 2 in 5 vapers think safety concerns about vaping are exaggerated by the media.

-- Nearly 1 in 3 vapers said they'll continue vaping despite the related illnesses and deaths.
+- Nearly 1 in 3 vapers said they'll continue vaping despite the health risks.

 - Men are twice as likely as women to feel pressured to vape in a social setting.